-For the financial year ended December 31, 2017, the Corporation had five named executive officers ("NEOs"), namely: (i) John M. Beck, President and Chief Executive Officer; (ii) David Smales, Executive Vice President and Chief Financial Officer; (iii) Steven Nackan, President, Aecon Concessions; (iv) Yonni Fushman, Executive Vice President and Chief Legal Officer; and (v) Mathew Kattapuram, Senior Vice President, Strategic Business Development.
-The objective of the below disclosure is to communicate to Shareholders the compensation that the Corporation paid to its NEOs for the financial year ended December 31, 2017, to provide insight into executive compensation as a key aspect of the overall stewardship and governance of the Corporation, and to inform Shareholders as to how decisions about executive compensation matters relating to the Corporation are made.
+For the financial year ended December 31, 2018, the Corporation had six named executive officers ("NEOs"), namely: (i) John M. Beck, Executive Chairman and former President and Chief Executive Officer; (ii) Jean-Louis Servranckx, President and Chief Executive Officer; (iii) David Smales, Executive Vice President and Chief Financial Officer; (iv) Steven Nackan, Executive Vice President and President, Aecon Concessions; (v) Yonni Fushman, Executive Vice President, Chief Legal Officer and Secretary; and (vi) Mark Scherer, Executive Vice-President, Aecon Industrial.
+The objective of the below disclosure is to communicate to Shareholders the compensation that the Corporation paid to its NEOs for the financial year ended December 31, 2018, to provide insight into executive compensation as a key aspect of the overall stewardship and governance of the Corporation, and to inform Shareholders as to how decisions about executive compensation matters relating to the Corporation are made.